Bude: Sport

 The town is home to a number of sports teams including Bude RFC – the town's rugby club, and Bude Town – the local football club.
 Bude is the host town of the North Cornwall Cup, a large youth football event held every August.
 Bude & North Cornwall Golf Club is ideally situated within the town centre.
 Bude is also home to the Bude Cricket Club.

+Cornish wrestling

+There have been Cornish wrestling tournaments, for prizes, in Bude for at least a couple of centuries.
+Venues for tournaments included: the Castle grounds, Broadclose Hill and the Football ground.

+See also Cornish wrestling in Poughill.